Docs

 • Explore the Overview to understand the broader architectural picture.

-• Read the Endpoint reference (coming soon) for the full surface — every route, every parameter, every response shape.
+• Browse the full Endpoint reference — every route, every parameter, every response shape, rendered from the published OpenAPI 3.1 spec.